-Method of installation:
+Correct installation methods:

-- To ensure proper heat dissipation and waterproofing of the RRU, the RRU must be installed with the ports at the bottom and the vertical deviation angle of the RRU must be less than or equal to 10 degrees, as shown in Figure 3-7. - The side-mounted mode is recommended for RRUs on the main pole secured on a tower.
+- The installation supports' specifications described in this document are only based on the exterior and dimensions of the mounting kits.
+Before installing equipment, assess the strength and reliability of the installation support to determine whether it can bear the weight of the equipment. - To ensure the heat dissipation of the RRU and waterproofing of the ports at the bottom of the RRU, the vertical deviation angle of an RRU must be less than or equal to 10 degrees, as shown Figure 3-5. - On a tower, an RRU can be installed on a pole, angle steel, or U-steel.
+The side-mounted installation mode (one side instead of the rear of an RRU is mounted on the support) is recommended for RRUs on the main pole secured on a tower.
 This installation mode allows multiple RRUs to be installed next to each other at the same level on a pole.
 When the horizontal distance between the main and auxiliary poles on a tower is equal to or greater than 810 mm (23.62 in.), the side-mounted mode is recommended for installing RRUs on the auxiliary pole to meet the minimum clearance requirements.
 Otherwise, the standard mode is recommended for installing RRUs on the auxiliary pole.

-Figure 3-7 Requirements for the vertical deviation angle of an RRU
+Figure 3-5 Requirements for the vertical deviation angle of an RRU